SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 IPEndpoint
 ==========

-:libswoc:`swoc::IPEndpoint` is a wrapper around :code:`sockaddr` and provides a number of utilities.
+:libswoc:`swoc::IPEndpoint` is a wrapper around :code:`sockaddr` and related structures while providing a number of utilities.
 It enables constructing an instance from the string representation of an address, supporting IPv4 and IPv6.
 It will also parse and store the port if that is part of the string.
 Some of the internal logic is exposed via :libswoc:`swoc::IPEndpoint::tokenize` which finds and returns the elements of an address string, the host (address), port, and any trailing remnants.
 This is useful for doing syntax checks or more specialized processing of the address string.

 IPAddr
 ======